Installing memcached plugin for MySQL5.6

 $ mysql < /usr/share/mysql/innodb_memcached_config.sql

-this without creating a DB named test, the configuration will fail.
+If you run this without creating a database named "test," the setup will fail.

 $ mysql < /usr/share/mysql/innodb_memcached_config.sql